-External access is for an external user that does not have an Azure AD B2B account.
-External access can include invitations and participation in calls, chats, and meetings, but does not include team membership and access to the resources of the team.
+External access is for an external user that doesn't have an Azure AD B2B account.
+External access can include invitations and participation in calls, chats, and meetings, but doesn't include team membership and access to the resources of the team.

-Conditional Access policies only apply to guest access in Teams because there is a corresponding Azure AD B2B account.
+Conditional Access policies only apply to guest access in Teams because there's a corresponding Azure AD B2B account.

 For recommended policies to allow access for guest and external users with an Azure AD B2B account, see Policies for allowing guest and external B2B account access.

 In addition to the policies for users who are internal to your business or organization, administrators may enable guest access to allow, on a user-by-user basis, people who are external to your business or organization to access Teams resources and interact with internal people for things like group conversations, chat, and meetings.

 For more information about guest access and how to implement it, see Teams guest access.